blackflux/object-rewrite/README.md

 ### Async

+To apply an async rewrite, please use

+> rewInstance.rewriteAsync(data);

 Only plugin that can use an async `fn` in an Inject plugin.
 An async result is evaluated after all inject plugins have run, and hence can only be used in filter and sort plugins, but not in other inject plugins.